yelloejp/StochasticTextGCN/README.md

 # TextGCN

 Baseline model in PyTorch.
-It contains only R8 dataset.
+We only upload R8 dataset.
+## Q&A on TextGCN for better understanding
+1. Are the dimensions of word and document node are same?
+   -> Yes

 # StochasticModel